-To plan weekly activities faster, a simple lesson plan template is the way to go.
+To plan weekly activities faster, simple lesson plan templates are the way to go.

-This editable lesson plan template includes space to record your general activities for the 5 days of the week.
+This editable lesson plan template includes space to record your general activities for the five days of the week.

 Personalize the template with your name plus date, and edit the blue-shaded areas with your specific information.

-See in detail how to use the K.I.S.S template to speed through planning and still produce an effective teaching guide.
+See how to use the K.I.S.S template to speed through planning and still produce an effective teaching guide.

-BEFORE SECTION – Record your lesson’s hook or mini-lesson.
-Here, you grab learners’ attention and peak their interest in the topic.
+Record your lesson’s hook or mini-lesson.
+Here, you grab learners’ attention and pique their interest in the topic.

 This section also lends itself well to reviewing previous material or sharing a read-aloud text.

-DURING SECTION – Write the “meat” of your activity.
-Students practice whichever skill(s) you just introduced in the Before section.
+Write the “meat” of your activity.
+Students practice whichever skill(s) you just introduced in the “before section”.